Creative briefs celebrating our world

-AOP Awards Open Projects are a new series of creative briefs set by leading creative, cultural, social and commercial organisations for photographers and image-makers to enter.
-Launching mid-April 2021, they will be open to all.
+AOP Projects are a new series of open project creative briefs – Open Projects, set by leading creative, cultural, social and commercial organisations for all photographers and image-makers to enter.

-Winners from each of our Open Projects will be exhibited in their own special showcase and across all our media networks.
-They will also appear in the AOP Awards event in March 2022, along with the winners of the AOP Photography Awards and AOP Student Awards.
-In addition, they will also be published in the AOP Showcase Book, celebrating the best images of 2021.
+Winners from each of our Open Projects were exhibited in their own special showcase and across all our media networks.
+They also appeared in the AOP Awards event, along with the winners of the AOP Photography Awards.
+In addition, they were also published in the AOP Showcase Book, celebrating the best images submitted that year.

 The Open Projects are open to everyone and are about championing exquisite work.
 This year the AOP are making plans for several bespoke projects.

 Here at the AOP we want to celebrate the very best in the new wave of photographers and image makers, who have been practicing their craft for less than 3 years.

 For this special Open Project there were no restrictions on what you could enter – we simply asked to see your most amazing work.

 To celebrate Black History Month in October 2021, Canary Wharf Arts + Events and the AOP held a special month-long exhibition at the Crossrail Place Roof Garden in Canary Wharf.
 We celebrated black culture both through images and the stories of the photographers who have taken them.